 Day 1-2: Discovering Kangiqsualujjuaq community

 These first two days will give you the opportunity to enjoy the fresh air of the Far North, meet the trip participants, and learn more about life in Nunavik.
-Kangiqsualujjuaq is nestled among the mountains on the banks of the George River, just 15 kilometres from Ungava Bay.
+Kangiqsualujjuaq is nestled among the mountains on the banks of the George River, just 15 kilometers from Ungava Bay.
 It’s a welcoming community where you’ll enjoy a culturally diverse experience.
 You can take advantage of a day’s boat trip to visit hunting or fishing camps, check fishing nets, or go along on a seal hunt.
 If the weather prevents you from going out on the water, you can head for the bay or along the Koroc River to the north of the village.
 At the end of the day, you may have time for a short hike up the nearby mountains to take in the magnificent view of the bay and village.

-• Accommodations: Kangiqsualujjuaq Coop Hotel
+• Accommodation: Kangiqsualujjuaq Coop Hotel

 Day 3: Scenic flight to the Koroc River head